Armenian cucumber: Description

 The Armenian cucumber grows approximately 30 to 36 in long.
 It grows equally well on the ground or on a trellis.
-Armenian cucumber plants prefer to grow in full sun for most of the day.
+The plants prefer to grow in full sun for most of the day.
 The fruit is most flavorful when it is 12 to 15 in long.
 Pickled Armenian cucumber is sold in Middle Eastern markets as "pickled wild cucumber".

 History

 Fredric Hasselquist, in his travels in Asia Minor, Egypt, Cyprus and Syria in the 18th century, came across the "Egyptian or hairy cucumber, Cucumis chate", commonly known today in Egypt as "atta" (classical قِثَّاء or قُثَّاء (qiṯṯāʾ or quṯṯāʾ).
 It is today included in the Armenian variety.
 It is said by Hasselquist to be the “queen of cucumbers, refreshing, sweet, solid, and wholesome.”
 He also states “they still form a great part of the food of the lower-class people in Egypt serving them for meat, drink and physic.”
 George E. Post, in Hastings' Dictionary of the Bible, states, “It is longer and more slender than the common cucumber, being often more than a foot long, and sometimes less than an inch thick, and pointed at both ends.”